ultimike/ddevdrupalgitpod/README.md

 }
 ```

-3. Add the following to the Drupal site's composer.json file "drupal-scaffold" section:
+3. Add the following to the Drupal site's composer.json file "drupal-scaffold" section (this allows the Drupal core scaffolding module to use the ddevdrupalgitpod scaffolding files):

 ```
 "allowed-packages": [